weweb-assets/ww-dialog/AI.md

    - Avoid generating a dialog unless the user explicitly asks for it (e.g for dashboards or other examples, just generate a button that does nothing)
    - The elments inside the dialog popup and their variables do not exist when the dialog is closed.
 If you want to access them in a formula or workflow, you need to open the dialog first.
    - A dialog must be the child of another element or section, even without a trigger element.
+   - This element cannot be placed inside a repeat

 Example:
 <elements>